-G. Elective Courses
+H. Elective Courses

-Elective courses totaling a minimum of 12 hours of graduate credit will satisfy the remaining coursework requirement for the ENDY doctoral degree.
+Elective courses totaling a minimum of 12 hours of graduate credit will satisfy the remaining coursework requirement for the ENDY doctoral degree for students entering with a master's degree.
+Students entering with a bachelor's degree (Degree Plans 2 and 3) will need an extra 30 hours of electives (including six thesis hours if an MS thesis option is selected).